How Daylight Savings Time could put your health at risk

 In the article Health implications of disrupted circadian rhythms and the potential for daylight as therapy, “Evidence suggests that if the circadian rhythm is experimentally disrupted in mice or men, metabolic syndrome and obesity, premature aging, diabetes, cardiac arrhythmias, immune deficiencies, hypertension and abnormal sleep cycles develop.”

-Historically, Daylight Savings Time had a purpose in 1784 but based on the evidence above, Daylight Savings Time in 2020 is only putting our health at risk.
-Seasonal Affective Disorder, disruption of sleep-cycles, potential increase of suicide rates, an influx in substance use disorder and pure exhaustion are major health problems associated with DST.
+Historically, Daylight Savings Time had a purpose in 1784.
+Based on the evidence above, Daylight Savings Time in 2020 may put many people’s health at risk.